 Outcomes and Drivers Actions Timeline 2019-2020 status 7.
-Explore/create opportunities for cultural learning and development Provide new opportunities for Support employee participation in the National RAP Conference or relevant reconciliation summit event annually Annually In progress: COVID-19 affected - initial planning took place but has been delayed by COVID-19 interruptions to service delivery and travel restrictions staff to increase their cultural knowledge and understanding.
-Conduct a review to determine cultural awareness training needs within the organisation, including areas for development and method of delivery June 2020 ☐ In progress: Partnerships and Programs team is working with People and Culture to identify and deliver training opportunities Support the RAP Steering Committee to build up a knowledge base that would contribute to the development of a formal training tool for employees Ongoing ★ Delivered: RAP committee meets quarterly and maintains a regular network of information and resource sharing Encourage employee participation in existing cultural awareness and Aboriginal Cultural Heritage training Ongoing ★ Delivered: the Indigenous Partnerships and Programs team is working with People and Culture to identify, promote and deliver training opportunities During 2019-2020, a total of 68 participants attended Council's Quandamooka Cultural Awareness Day on North Stradbroke Island (Minjerribah).
+Explore/create opportunities for cultural earning and development Provide new opportunities for Support employee participation in the National RAP Conference or relevant reconciliation summit event annually Annually • initial planning took place but has been delayed by COVID-19 interruptions to service delivery and travel restrictions staff to increase their cultural knowledge and understanding.
+Conduct a review to determine cultural awareness training needs within the organisation, including areas for development and method of delivery June 2020 Support the RAP Steering Committee to build up a knowledge base that would contribute to the development of a formal training tool for employees Ongoing ★ Delivered: RAP committee meets quarterly and maintains a regular network of information and resource sharing Encourage employee participation in existing cultural awareness and Aboriginal Cultural Heritage training Ongoing ★ Delivered: the Indigenous Partnerships and Programs team is working with People and Culture to identify, promote and deliver training opportunities During 2019-2020, a total of 68 participants attended Council's Quandamooka Cultural Awareness Day on North Stradbroke Island (Minjerribah).
 Aboriginal Cultural Heritage Training was jointly offered by Council and QYAC before being postponed due to COVID-19 restrictions.
-Hold annual organisational workshops and/or guest speaker series to increase organisational cultural awareness Annually In progress: COVID-19 affected - initial planning has taken place but has been delayed by COVID-19 interruptions to service delivery and travel restrictions 8.
+Hold annual organisational workshops and/or guest speaker series to increase organisational cultural awareness Annually 7 In progress: ▲ COVID-19 affected - initial planning has taken place but has been delayed by COVID-19 interruptions to service delivery and travel restrictions 8.
 Raise understanding of Aboriginal and Torres Strait Islander cultural protocols Continue to build cultural understanding and confidence around the use of cultural protocols.
 Increase awareness and understanding of the meaning and significance behind Acknowledgement of Country and Welcome to Country protocols Ongoing ★ Delivered: Acknowledgement of Country statements have been designed for key meeting rooms, as well as pocket cards and desk signs.
 Fact sheets and information on Council's Yammer and intranet also give an introduction to protocols and customs.
-Council also developed an Aboriginal and Torres Strait Islander Community Guideline to provide employees with clarity on Indigenous protocols that may need to be addressed in operational situations Install Acknowledgement of Country statements in key Council meeting rooms and facilities February 2020 ☐ In progress: Acknowledgement of Country statements have been designed for key meeting rooms, to be installed late 2020 Develop Acknowledgement of Country cards to support employees and communicate opportunities for appropriate usage August 2019 ★ Delivered: Acknowledgement of Country statements have been designed for keeping in meeting rooms, as well as pocket cards and desk signs Update internal style guides on appropriate terminology to use when communicating about Aboriginal and Torres Strait Islander people and issues and promote appropriate usage to employees February 2020 ★ Delivered: Council's internal Plain Language and Design guides include introductory information about terminology and appropriate use of artwork and language
+Council also developed an Aboriginal and Torres Strait Islander Community Guideline to provide employees with clarity on Indigenous protocols that may need to be addressed in operational situations Install Acknowledgement of Country statements in key Council meeting rooms and facilities February 2020 Country statements have been designed for key meeting rooms, to be installed late 2020 Develop Acknowledgement of Country cards to support employees and communicate opportunities for appropriate usage August 2019 ★ Delivered: Acknowledgement of Country statements have been designed for keeping in meeting rooms, as well as pocket cards and desk signs Update internal style guides on appropriate terminology to use when communicating about Aboriginal and Torres Strait Islander people and issues and promote appropriate usage to employees February 2020 ★ Delivered: Council's internal Plain Language and Design guides include introductory information about terminology and appropriate use of artwork and language